alexha1234/Freestyle/README.md

-# 'Yelp me pick'
+# 'Yelp me pick'Restaurant Chooser

 ## Setup
-1. Clone the "freestyle" repo onto your desktop
+1. Clone the "Freestyle" repo onto your desktop

 2. Open Terminal see which make sure you are running the latest version of Python by entering the below command
     ```